zeveck/funnel/README.md

   - Consideration
   - Intent
   - Purchase
-- **Color Customization**: Use color pickers to customize each stage's color
+- **Color Customization**: Use color pickers to customize each stage's background color and text color
+- **Drag-and-Drop Reordering**: Drag stages to reorder them in the funnel
 - **Size Control**: Scale funnel from 50% to 200% using the size slider
 - **Automatic Conversion Rates**: Calculates and displays conversion percentages between stages
 - **Smooth Rounded Corners**: Vector-based rendering ensures perfect corners in all configurations